Coming Soon film coverage. Event concluded, Big Success!

 His films are “markers of transition,” remembrances of being, uncomplicated, unexplained and uncompromised.

 It is of global importance, how the story of the restoration of the Elwha River and fisheries came to be told.
-To this date, full ecosystem restoration at this scale has occurred only once.
-We are looking at the prime and only example of large scale remediation to the river ecosystem including the landscape, fisheries, culture, spirit and economy of a Pacific Northwest Region.
-In restoring the Elwha, we have a pattern for other endeavors and a seed for success.
+To this date, full ecosystem restoration at this scale occurred first. there, and then following on the Klamath.
+We are thus looking at the leading edge example of large scale remediation to the river ecosystem including the landscape, fisheries, culture, spirit and economy of a Pacific Northwest Region.
+The film delves deeply into the effects of colonization and industrial displacement.
+In restoring the Elwha, we have a story of re-righting past abuses, and a seed for success.

-The removal of water from the southern San Joaquin Valley similarly sees soils become salted, non-productive, and subject to conversion from agriculture to energy production (fracking) and other industries.
-Toxic compounds compile at specific locations, affecting wildlife and avian species, and human beings, through blowing dust and particulates.
-The lesson of the Elwha is “Let nature run its course.”
+Similarly, the removal of water from the southern San Joaquin Valley sees soils become salted, non-productive, and subject to conversion from agriculture to energy production (fracking) and other industrial implementations.
+Toxic compounds compile at specific locations, affecting wildlife, avian species, and human beings, in blowing dust and particulates.
+The lesson of the Elwha is “Let nature run its course,” and reachieve balance.

 **NOW** For Projection | Theater Ready | EXPAND TO FULL SCREEN